 Building a platform to change the world: Interview with Professor Jacqueline McGlade, Co-Founder and Chief Scientist, Downforce Technologies

-During the course of her career she has spearheaded environmental science programmes at the highest level, serving as Chief Scientist of the UN Environment Programme and Executive Director of the European Environment Agency.
+During her career she has spearheaded environmental science programmes at the highest level, serving as Chief Scientist of the UN Environment Programme and Executive Director of the European Environment Agency.

 Why did you decide to found Downforce Technologies?

-Upon leaving the UN, one of Downforce’s first investors asked what I would invent if I was given funding to change the world - for me there was a clear answer.
-Having dedicated my career to bringing evidence about the real-world into the design of policies and actions, I saw that we could do so much more in solving the world’s most critical challenges by deploying at scale and speed the publicly available data that was already at our fingertips.
+On leaving the UN, one of Downforce’s first investors asked what I would invent if I was given funding to change the world, and for me there was a clear answer.
+Having dedicated my career to bringing evidence about the real-world into the design of policies and actions, I saw we could do so much more to solve the world’s most critical challenges by deploying the publicly available data already at our fingertips.

 How did your experience shape Downforce?